dynatrace-wwse/enablement-gen-ai-llm-observability/docs/6-rag.md

 ![Correct RAG](./img/good_rag.png)

-!!! bug "There is a bug with OpenLLMetry and Weaviate for which we don't have spans for it."
+!!! bug "There is a bug with OpenLLMetry and Weaviate for which it does generate Spans only for v3 of Weaviate.
+In this codebase, we fix it by explicity telling the sensor what function it should attach to it."

 <div class="grid cards" markdown>
 - [Let's explore another way of using AI:octicons-arrow-right-24:](7-agentic.md)